 Apart from reading the detailed instructions, you can take a look at our example project for how to use Theo in your iOS project.

 Theo is available for iOS, macOS and Linux, using package managers such as the Swift Package Manager, CocoaPods and Carthage, as well as a git submodule, regardless if your app is written in Objective-C or Swift.

 You can also easily integrate it in server side swift project on macOS or Linux as a git submodule or the Swift Package Manager.
 If you are new to server side swift development, we recommend you try Theo out together with Vapor.
 Other suggested web frameworks you can integrate Theo with are Kitura and Perfect.

 Theo has been available since Swift 1.2, and has followed the Swift versions since then.
 For the future we also plan to stay on top of the latest Swift versions.
 Theo interfaces Neo4j via the REST protocol, support for Bolt is absolutely a priority on our roadmap ahead.

 We look forward to hearing what you create using Theo and Neo4j.
-Feel free to ask any developer questions on Stack Overflow.
+Feel free to ask any developer questions on the Neo4j Online Community.

 Getting started with Theo